 Sometimes we head over to Payday and ski into downtown Park City for lunch.
 There is a great Brazilian restaurant right at the bottom of the lift that we love.
 The resort restaurants have definitely been below-par experiences and the lodges are crowded so if we have the time we definitely like to hit the Brazilian place up.
 It should be noted that since Vail bought the resort, they have already completely replaced one restaurant and have remodeled another so at least the facilities will be improved.
-Unfortunately that is certain to come with the Vail prices so I’m not sure if that is better or not!
+Unfortunately that includes Vail (high) prices so I’m not sure if that is better or not!

 After lunch we usually head over to McConkey’s which is on the other side of Jupiter Peak.
 This is our second favorite area of Park City.
 A short hike to skier’s right up the ridge toward Jupiter Peak leads you to a large bowl area “o-zone” and “p-zone”.
 There is some great snow in there because of the hike.

 On the other side of McConkey’s, the Black Forest glades are a blast.
 Unlike most conifer stands in Utah, these trees are widely spaced and it’s a fairly easy and fun run.

 On the way back we hit Pioneer for a couple of runs.
 This has some steeper blues, but it’s another slow triple.

 There are 6 long black runs from Crescent lift.
 They usually groom a couple of them, so even on a day when the snow is icy or sticky these are some good steep groomers.